aelassas/wexflow/README.md

 Wexflow provides a cross-platform workflow server, a backend for designing, managing, and tracking workflows, sequential workflows, flowchart workflows, and approval workflows on generic business objects called records.

-Wexflow automates the process of organizing, storing, manipulating files, provides more than 100+ activities, and allows custom integration with other solutions through custom activities or Wexflow API.
+Wexflow provides 100+ activities for different kind of tasks and allows custom integration with other solutions through custom activities or Wexflow API.

 # Features